1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Looking for recently funded Israel startups?
-You’re in the right place.
-Israel startups have earned the country’s reputation as the “Startup Nation,” with one of the world’s most concentrated innovation ecosystems.
-Israel startups raised a record $9.4 billion in 2024, with Israel startups maintaining the country’s position as a global leader in technology innovation despite representing less than 0.2% of the world’s population.
+This startup database provides 1,231+ verified Israeli companies with decision-maker contacts and funding details updated weekly.
+Israel startups raised a record $9.4 billion in 2024, cementing the country’s position as a global technology leader despite representing less than 0.2% of the world’s population.

-• 📍 Major hubs: Tel Aviv, Jerusalem, Haifa, Be’er Sheva
+• πŸ“ Major hubs: Tel Aviv, Jerusalem, Haifa, Be’er Sheva

 • 🎯 Top sectors: Cybersecurity (31%), AI (26%), FinTech (19%)